Ching Hai: Controversies

+In 1996 Hai's American followers donated $640,000 to Bill Clinton's Presidential Legal Defense Fund which the trust returned.
+Following the 1996 United States campaign finance controversy the fund took caution to what it deemed "suspicious" funding sources.
+Mark Csikszentmihalyi, Professor & Chair of International studies at UC, Berkeley wrote "Are donations from charismatic Buddhists one whit more threatening than those from Pat Robertson?"
+Csikszentmihalyi described the alleged controversy as scapegoating members of minority religious groups in order to divert attention from the real problem of money in politics.".

 In 2003, park rangers discovered a man-made island and a 330 ft long boardwalk that had been illegally constructed in Biscayne National Park in Florida from Ching Hai's property just inland of the shoreline.
 The estimated cost to remove the boardwalk, restore the damaged mangrove forest, and remove the several tons of limestone boulders from the environmentally sensitive seagrass bed, was US$1 million.
 Miami-Dade seized the property of Ching Hai, known locally under the pseudonym Celestia De Lamour, to help recover the costs of restoration.
 The following year, park workers demolished the boardwalk and replanted between 400 and 500 mangrove trees in the area.
 The artificial island of boulders remained due to lack of funding to hire a barge, which would cost several hundred thousand dollars.
 According to the Miami Herald, "Federal agencies still hope to recoup costs from the landowner, but investigators say she and her workers have left the country."
 Removing mangroves without a permit is prohibited in Florida and carries a fine.
+Conversely, in 2010, when the Woodland Trust received a £100,000 donation from Hai's foundation in order to conserve an area of Snowdonia woodland in Wales, and was challenged about the Florida Mangroves incident and criticism, Woodland Trust Spokesperson stated "...the Woodland Trust has procedures to rigorously check out all high value donations against key criteria pertaining to legality and Trust policy." and that "the Trust always investigated corporate donors to safeguard its reputation.
+It found nothing untoward about Ching Hai, neither did the group request publicity."

+She is a supporter of Donald Trump and claimed Trump was a "God-Chosen Leader of America and Bringer of World Peace".
+Hai supported overturning the results of the 2020 US election.